Uh oh. What’s Plan B?

 My friend let them go as long as they promised it would not affect them hitting their deadlines for their clients for tax season.
 So, they went on vacation, and thanks to hard work both before and after the trip, they still managed to deliver on all their deadlines.

-Most telling, though, was something they learned years later: The employee’s father died 2 months after the cruise.
+Most telling, though, was something my friend learned years later: The employee’s father died 2 months after the cruise.

 It was the last time they saw their father, and that chance almost didn’t happen.